How Medicare Supplemental And Long Term Care Planning Can Make All The Difference In Your Life

 Providing Financial Resources For Long Term Care

 There are unique solutions to economically provide for years of care by repositioning reasonable amounts of family assets.
 These solutions provide reimbursement for a wide variety of care-related costs and will pay for care from licensed care providers.
-This capability means that a family member can concentrate on the activities of actually running their lives and family matters while offloading much of the emotionally demanding care work and having a life of their own.
-The programs have existed for many years, have sound fiscal groundings, and have paid for care for individuals for well over a decade.
+This capability means that a family members can concentrate on actually running their lives and family matters while offloading much of the emotionally demanding care work and having a life of their own.
+For many years, the programs have existed, have sound fiscal groundings, and have paid for care for individuals for well over a decade.

 There are also lifetime income annuity products that provide reliable income streams for either an individual’s life or for joint lives – typically two spouses.
-Some of these programs increase the amount of cash distributed when certain illnesses strike.
+In addition, some of these programs increase the amount of cash distributed when certain illnesses strike.

 Life insurance products are also available with “living benefits” that pay large amounts of cash on the occurrence of a major illness, and that means the ability to have adequate care when needed, cash for living expenses, and even funds to purchase experimental treatments that can make a difference.